ProjectZetta/RemoteFutures/doc/Concept.md

 ### Solution 2:

-- Operation RemoteFuture.apply( => body ) and all function like map, flatMap and a like are "equipped" with an (location: ExecutionLocalion) argument.
+- Operation RemoteFuture.apply( => body ) and all function like map, flatMap and a like are "equipped" with an (location: ExecutionLocation) argument.
-  Thus, it can be spefied, where the remote future is executed.
-The localtion of execution can be
+  Thus, it can be specified, where the remote future is executed.
+The location of execution can be
     - retrieved from another remote future via _def sameLocationAs: ExecutionLocation
     - specified by ExecutionLocation.ByStrategy
     - specified with ExecutionLocation.Local

-# Proposal
+### Solution 3:

+Having Solution 1 by default (that is location "sameLocation") and include 2 by extra specification.
+In other words, passing the (location: ExecutionLocation) argument implicitly as "local" wherever that is and explicity in case a re-location is required..

-## RemoteFuture Monad
+## Proposal: RemoteFuture Monad

 Now, we assume a monad RemoteFuture, such that we can write